Official-X3R0/qb-inventory/README.md

  It shows the player first and last name + Cash and Bank amounts.

 # Installation
-Follow instruction from original lj-inventory repo: https://github.com/loljoshie/lj-inventory
+Follow instructions from original lj-inventory repo: https://github.com/loljoshie/lj-inventory